-There’s lots to consider when picking a paddleboard for fishing.
+There is a lot to consider when picking a paddle board for fishing.
 First, you want something that is going to be stable enough to not only support you while paddling, but also while casting and landing fish.
 You’ll want to make sure that you not only have plenty of cargo room, but easy access to it as well.
 Let’s not also forget the ability to easily manage your fishing rods, tackle boxes, cooler, and other equipment.
 Last, but not least, you want a high-quality board that can take a bit of a beating as you work through those shallow sloughs, tidal estuaries, and flowing freestone rivers.

 Best Fishing SUPs Comparison Chart